 - Refund - an amount is being refunded to the patient

 - Correction - used to correct a previous posting error

 - Copay/Coinsurance - used to identify the payment as a copay/coinsurance

 - Other - used for situations not specifically mentioned above

-- Notes - this section is used to document check/money order number or any other details about the payment that could be useful later.
-Information listed here can come in handy if any research is needed in the future regarding the payment.
+- Notes - This section is used to document check/money order numbers or any other details about the payment that could be useful later.
+The information listed here can come in handy if any research is needed in the future regarding the payment.

 6. Enter the payment details and click on Add.

 7. The payment will now be visible on the patient's account.
 If it is not applied to a specific appointment, it will show as unallocated (marked in red).
 If it is attached to a particular appointment and/or line item, the information will show in the spots marked by the blue boxes.